Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Cheapest Dodge Challenger Insurance
+How to Shop for Cheap Dodge Challenger Insurance

-The following is a recap of the ideas that were covered in the charts and tables above.
+The following list is a brief summary of the data that was illustrated above.

-- Drivers considered higher risk that have major violations or accidents pay on average $1,500 more annually for Challenger insurance
+- Drivers considered higher risk that tend to have accidents or serious violations could be forced to pay on average $1,500 more every year than a safer driver

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.